israeldi/quantlab/_pages/quantLabFall2018.md

 4. This week [in the markets](https://www.bloomberg.com).
 Watch [the yield curve](https://www.bloomberg.com/news/articles/2018-11-16/don-t-take-your-eyes-off-the-yield-curve).
 5. Yield curve bootstrapping recap.
 For more information, read [Hagan and West](../docs/HaganWest.pdf).
 6. Recreational math and computing with numpy.
-Watch [graphing a times table on a circle](https://www.youtube.com/watch?v=qhbuKbxJsk8).
+Watch graphing a times table on a circle.
+{% include video id="qhbuKbxJsk8" provider="youtube" %}

 ### 2018-11-09